 Developers will update modules to patch vulnerabilities that pop up on the radar of cyberthieves.
 This is why you must update these modules as soon as security patches are released.
 In most cases, notifications will appear on your WordPress Dashboard, which is also where updates can be made.

 Security Tip 3 – Use Safeguard Plugins

-Login LockDown is a light-weight plugin which limits the number of login attempts a person can make.
+Login LockDown is a light-weight plugin that limits the number of login attempts a person can make.
 The login function is disabled after the limit is hit.
-Unfortunately login attempts are stored in the database so tables can grow large over time and slow down your site.
+Unfortunately, login attempts are stored in the database, so tables can grow large over time and slow down your site.
 Periodically deleting table entries will improve website performance.

-There are plenty of two-step authentication plugins which beef up WordPress security by adding an extra login step on a phone.
-The initial dashboard login prompts a code to be sent to your phone and the code then has to be confirmed via text message.
+There are plenty of two-step authentication plugins that beef up WordPress security by adding an extra login step on a phone.
+The initial dashboard login prompts a code to be sent to your phone, and the code then has to be confirmed via text message.
 Many of these plugins will not work for multiple users.